roryhr/website/content/pages/about.md

 Title: About

-Rory Hartong-Redden is a data scientist and technically a manager in Boulder.
+Rory Hartong-Redden is a senior data scientist and technical manager based in Boulder.
 He's worked with lots of data using lots of Python.

 # Resume